GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

-where $\der{V_c}{z}(\theta_c)$ is the comoving volume at redshift~$z$ which depends on the set of cosmological parameters denoted by~$\theta_c$.
+where $\der{V_c}{z}(\theta_c)$ is the differential comoving volume at redshift, $z$, which depends on the set of cosmological parameters denoted by~$\theta_c$.
 For a given observation time, duty cycle, and redshift range, the total number of events can be obtained by integrating the above equation.
-As an example, using the illustrative values of parameters shown in Tab.:~\ref{tab:fixedparams}, the number of detectable events is of the order of $150$ ($\pm10\%$) for a total observation time of $3$~years with a network signal-to-noise ratio (SNR) higher than $\text{SNR}_\text{thr}=12$.
-The network SNR is defined as the square root of the quadratic sum of the individual SNR measured in the interferometers: $\text{SNR}=(\sum_i \text{SNR}_i^2)^{1/2}$.
+As an example, using the illustrative values of parameters shown in \tabacro:~\ref{tab:fixedparams}, the number of detectable events is of the order of $150$ ($\pm10\%$) for a total observation time of $3$~years with a network signal-to-noise ratio higher than $(\text{S/N})_\text{thr}=12$.
+The network (S/N) is defined as the square root of the quadratic sum of the individual (S/N) measured in the interferometers: $\text{(S/N)}=(\sum_i \text{(S/N)}_i^2)^{1/2}$.